— By Joh Domingo, Building Buddy

 Despite the perception generated by prolific advertisements, the margin spread between new house builders’ prices, based on a “standard” style construction, is very small.
 Intense competition over an extended period of time has meant that the opportunity for profiteering in the general house construction industry has all but disappeared.

-At the end of the day, it is the bottom line, after all your special requirements are taken into account that determines whether you are getting a good deal from a new home builder or not.
+In the end, it is the bottom line, after all your special requirements are taken into account that determines whether you are getting a good deal from a new home builder or not.
 A good deal, however, is only a part of it.

 The single most irritating cause for client dispute with builders, that incompetence was causing them to waste far too much time during the construction process, meaning the builder took far too long to build the home.
 Short construction times, more than any other single indicator, almost always is the mark of a competent builder, and vice versa.

-To make sure of this, and also to enquire about other pertinent information, it is wise to insist on speaking to a sample of existing, and past clients of the builder before you decide to engage them to build their home.
+To make sure of this, and also to inquire about other relevant information, it is wise to insist on speaking to a sample of existing, and past clients of the builder before you decide to engage them to build their home.

 Be aware that these samples will generally be the best they could manage.